Digital-Masterpiece/www.digital-masterpiece.com/content/web-applications.md

 Streamlining your workflow in a digital manner is the [best](https://digitalmarketinginstitute.com/en-us/blog/what-is-the-cost-of-not-going-digital-for-a-business) decision you can make for your business and employees.

-Just like our websites, accessibility is always a top priority in our development endeavors, and is included in pricing.
+Security, performance, and accessibility are always priorities.

 ## Cost Factors